MedatechUK/Medatech.APY/docs/cl.md

 This package checks a folder for files:
 - in the specified folder
 - of a specified type
-- that is not open by the file system
+- that are not open in the file system (i.e. still being written to)

 ### Construct a folderWatch
 ```python